lionelmace/iks-lab/book/appendix-create-cluster-cli.md

 + A **Lite cluster** is a free cluster comes with a single worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
 Go to Step *Create a Lite cluster*

 + A **Standard cluster** is a production-ready cluster with as many worker nodes as you want.
-A Standard cluster requires requires a IBM Cloud Infrastructure (former SoftLayer) account.
+A Standard cluster requires requires a IBM Cloud Infrastructure account.
 Go to Step *Create a Standard cluster*.

 ## Create a Lite cluster